Footlocker (luggage)

-A footlocker is a cuboid container, secured by a padlock or combination lock, used by soldiers or other military personnel to store their belongings.
+A footlocker is a small trunk to be placed at the foot of a bed, used to store personal belongings.
+They can be secured by a padlock or combination lock, and are often used by soldiers or other military personnel.
 The name is derived from the fact that they are typically placed at the foot of a soldier's bunk or bed.
 The term "footlocker" is currently used in recruit training in the United States Marine Corps.